Investing in Redbridge

 Where we're now

-- communications will be coordinated with Vision colleagues to keep hirers and users informed
+- communications will be coordinated with Vision colleagues to ensure hirers and users are kept informed

 Next steps